sara-nl/clouddocs/surfcursus-part-A-2015-Oct-15.markdown

 # SURFcursus - part A

+This is part one of the Tutorial [SURFcursus - 15 Oct 2015](surfcursus-2015-Oct-15).

 * [Hands-on part A](#hands-on) <br>
   * [1.
 Access the user interface](#1.-Access-the-user-interface) <br>
   * [2.
 My first VM](#2.-My-first-VM) <br>